I-9 Retention & Purges – A Guide to Why They’re Important

 In terms of these officials, you would most likely be asked by officers of the Department of Homeland Security, employees from the Immigrant and Employee Rights Section (IER) at the Department of Justice, and/or employees from the Department of Labor.
 The instructions and any pages that you or your employees have not written on don’t need to be kept – retain all pages that information has been written on.
 Insufficient or incomplete forms are a violation of section 274A (a)(1)(B) of the INA (8 CFR Part 274a .2(f)(2)).

 In I-9 retention, electronic storage requires having some controls in place.
-This includes controls to ensure the integrity and reliability of the system, controls to prevent unauthorized creation, alteration of deletion of I-9s (and corresponding electronic signatures), a quality assurance program that regularly evaluates the system, and controls to ensure audit trails in case any changes to the form are made.
+This includes controls to ensure the integrity and reliability of the system, controls to prevent unauthorized creation, alteration of deletion of Form I-9s (and corresponding electronic signature requirements), a quality assurance program that regularly evaluates the system, and controls to ensure audit trails in case any changes to the form are made.

 What is the I-9 retention period?